Hyp-ed/hyped-2025/README.md

 | Levitation control | STM32F767       | 8      |
 | Motor control      | TBD             | 1      |

+All microcontrollers on our pod will communicate with each other (for sending sensor data, commands, logs, etc.) using [CAN](https://en.wikipedia.org/wiki/CAN_bus) (Controller Area Network).

 ### 2. Base Station (Telemetry)

 The base station (aka Telemetry) is responsible for monitoring the pod's systems, visualising data, and sending commands to the pod.
-Telemetry is written in TypeScript and runs on a computer connected to the pod via 2.4GHz radio antennas ([Ubiquiti Rocket M2s](https://techspecs.ui.com/uisp/wireless/rocketm2)).
+The Telemetry system is written in TypeScript and runs on a base station computer connected to the pod via 2.4GHz radio antennas ([Ubiquiti Rocket M2s](https://techspecs.ui.com/uisp/wireless/rocketm2)).
+(On the pod-side, the Telemetry board is connected to one of the Rockets and relays messages onto the other microcontrollers over CAN.)
+The [MQTT](https://mqtt.org/) IoT messaging protocol is used to transfer messages between the pod and the base station.

 The base station consists of two main components: